Seich/beau-docs/docs/plugins.md

 CamelCase.
 If you pass an object it's value will be passed onto the plugin;
 These can be used to configure how the plugin behaves.

+Beau will attempt to load every plugin by first transforming it's name to kebab-case and prefixing it with `beau-`.
+For example `jwt` will attempt to load `beau-jwt` as a dependency.

 ```yaml
 endpoint: http://example.com
 plugins: